MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/failoverclusters.md

 # FailoverClusters Module
 ## Description
 This reference provides cmdlet descriptions and syntax for all failover cluster-specific cmdlets.
 It lists the cmdlets in alphabetical order based on the verb at the beginning of the cmdlet.
+If these cmdlets aren't available in your PowerShell session, you may need to add the `Failover Cluster Module for Windows PowerShell` Feature, using the following PowerShell cmd: `Add-WindowsFeature RSAT-Clustering-PowerShell`.

 ## FailoverClusters Cmdlets
 ### [Add-ClusterCheckpoint](./Add-ClusterCheckpoint.md)